stockphrase/no-silo/content/courses/workshops/peer-review.md

 ## Reflective Prologue

-Take a moment to reflect on your work before exchanging your essay with a partner for peer review.
+Take a moment to reflect on your work.
 Consider the following questions and write answers to them at the conclusion of your essay draft. *Please ensure that this reflective work appears in the essay draft you turn in to Canvas as well*.

 - What did you learn by writing this draft?
 - What was the most challenging thing about creating this draft?